rbouckaert/BREATH/doc/tutorial/README.md

 In general, you need to have good information about the sampling process and transmission process in order for BREATH to be useful.

 In particular, you need to have some idea about what proportion of the hosts is sampled (sample constant), how long after infection hosts are sampled on average (to set `sampleShape/sampleRate`) and the variance (to set `sampleShape/(sampleRate * sampleRate)`).
-For the transmission process, transmission constant is the number of hosts that on average are infected by a host, and the fraction `transmissionShape/transmissionRate` sets the mean time between a host getting infected and infecting other hosts and `transmissionShape/(transmissionRate * transmissionRate)` the variance.
+For the transmission process, the transmission constant is the number of hosts that on average are infected by a host (disregarding the effect of samping and the stopping time).
+The fraction `transmissionShape/transmissionRate` sets the mean time between a host getting infected and infecting other hosts and `transmissionShape/(transmissionRate * transmissionRate)` the variance.

 Not all combinations of parameters lead to sensible trees.
-It is quite possible that only single taxon trees are generated.
+It is quite possible that under your assumed parameters (if you were to simulate trees), only single taxon trees are likely to be generated.
 Even when choosing sensible parameter combinations, one of the modes of the taxon count distribution will be near 1.

 * Choose `transmissionConstant` in [1, 4].
 This sets the mean number of transmission events per host and determines the scale of the tree.
 * Choose `sampleConstant` in (0.5, 1), to sample enough cases that person-to-person transmission inference is likely to be a reasonable task.